 Microbiome

 Your skin has its own set of bacteria, fungi, and viruses, known as the microbiome, which can influence acne.
-The bacteria C. acnes, is commonly present on human skin and it can help protect our skin, but it can also contribute to acne for some of us.
+The bacteria C. acnes is commonly present on human skin and can help protect our skin, but they can also contribute to acne for some of us.
 Research has indicated that there’s a diverse population of C. acnes strains, some of which are more likely to contribute to acne development than others.
 The type that is naturally prevalent on your skin can contribute to it being acne-prone or acne-free.

 Additionally, the yeast Malassezia, which lives on your skin, can sometimes overgrow and cause red bumps on your face that look like acne, but is actually Malassezia folliculitis or fungal acne.